sbougerel/codecov-go-example/README.md

 lines, as evidenced by lines 8, 12, 19 not being highlighted in Codecov.io
 inspite of being present in the report.

-__In essence, the logic should be extended to non-empty lines with `{` at the end__
+__In essence, the logic can be extended to non-empty lines with `{` at the end__

-With this logic, both numbers would now be completely in-line, the partially covered line would be avoided.
+With this logic, both numbers are now be completely in-line, the partially covered line would be avoided.

-[My fork of the Codecov uploader](https://github.com/sbougerel/codecov-bash) contains the necessary fixes to implement this.
-It tampers with the report being submitted.
+[My fork of the Codecov uploader](https://github.com/sbougerel/codecov-bash) contains the necessary fixes to implement this and is currently being reviewed as a PR.
+Once accepted, this project will cease to exists.

+To achieve this, it tampers with the report being submitted.

 ## Trials with Cobertura XML format